Causes and risk factors of oesophageal cancer

 Other medical conditions

-There are two rare conditions that can increase the risk of oesophageal cancer:
+The following rare conditions can increase the risk of oesophageal cancer:

 Date reviewed